Gili Islands Overview

 Gili Meno Bird Park – Hidden in the centre of the island this park offers bird lovers the opportunity to see exotic species in a beautifully landscaped environment.
 It’s home to a number of wonderful species such as macaws, flamingos, cockatoos, pelicans, eagles and parrots and more.
 As you wander through the maze of pathways you’ll discover miniature gardens, pools and cascades, flowering plants and fruit trees with bird-feeding stations.
 Aside from their ‘feathered citizens’ there’s small deer, a crocodile and even a kangaroo!

-Sunset on the hill (Gili Trawangan) – As the sun starts its journey back towards the horizon, take a stroll up the hill for an unforgettable sunset.
+Sunset (Gili Trawangan) – As the sun starts its journey back towards the horizon, take a stroll up the hill for an unforgettable sunset.
 Head away from the main beach and through the village to the foot of the hill, where clearly-trodden paths wind their way upwards.
 Passing through coconut groves, grazing cattle and wandering goats you’ll eventually be rewarded with stunning 360° views of the 3 Gilis and of Lombok and Bali beyond.
 Don’t forget to bring your camera!

 Turtle sanctuary (Gili Trawangan & Gili Meno) – Green and loggerhead turtles are now common to the waters around the Gilis.
 To ensure the on-going survival of these creatures, sanctuaries have been set-up on both Gili Trawangan and Gili Meno.